 Preschool occupational therapy is offered to children from infancy until entry into kindergarten.
 Occupational therapy services are often initiated by a referral from a health care professional.
 However, anyone may make a referral, including parents.

-Occupational therapy services may be offered in a clinical setting, at home, in a child care centre or at school.
+Occupational therapy services may be offered in a clinical setting, at home or in a child care centre.

 How do I know if my child needs occupational therapy?

 A child’s motor and sensory skills develop over time and children will reach motor and sensory milestones at his or her own rate.
 You can request occupational therapy services if you are concerned your child is late in reaching these motor and sensory milestones.

 Preschool occupational therapists provide family-centered services to help children develop motor and sensory skills and independence in the areas of:

 - Self-care: toileting, dressing, bathing, feeding self, eating, as well as following the home routine and completing simple chores

 - Play skills: playing with a variety of toys and different textures/materials; taking turns and copying actions